This major is designed for students in the 3-2 engineering program.

 Student learning outcomes

-Graduates in physics will:
+Graduates in engineering physics will:

 - Demonstrate facility with laboratory equipment and ability to analyze and visualize data using tools such as graphing, curve fitting, and statistical analysis.